 Because of these types of influence Cialdini points out that sometimes we will act in ways that are contrary to our own best interests.
 I'll say that again.
 These influences mean that sometimes we will act in ways that are contrary to our own best interests.

 Destructive groups take advantage of this.
 Remember, mind control is a process.
 So what the destructive groups do is introduce ideas one step at a time.
 Once you accept the first step it's much easier to take the second step which is consistent with the first.
 Now that you have accepted the second part (and justified it to yourself...), in order to be consistent, there is an obligation to accept the third part.

 For example, a cult member confesses something in front of the group.
-The then they feel obliged to accept the punishment that is normally given out for that kind of weakness or sin.
+Then they feel obliged to accept the punishment that is normally given out for that kind of weakness or sin.
 Even if the punishment is outrageous or the person would never have tolerated that kind of treatment before.